 Business Leaders, Caught in the Small Picture

 It’s easy for business leaders to get caught up in the details of everyday business, assuming the role of micromanager, not leader.
-And because leaders may not be focusing on big picture questions surrounding the vision, mission, and value of their business and brand, many leaders end up feeling stuck – trying to figure out how to implement strategies without any real strategy to guide these decisions.
-As a result, employees and middle managers can often suffer as a result.
+And because leaders may not be focusing on big-picture questions surrounding the vision, mission, and value of their business and brand, many leaders end up feeling stuck—trying to figure out how to implement strategies without any real framework to guide these decisions.
+As a result, employees and middle managers can often suffer.